A SUSY SU(6) GUT model with Pseudo-Goldstone Higgs Doublets

 \subsection{5.
 Conclusion}

 In this paper we have presented a supersymmetric $SU(6)$ GUT model in which the doublet-triplet splitting is natural.
 The model is novel in that the global symmetries of the Higgs superpotential result from a non-vectorlike Higgs content, and just as such it is worth studying.
 The explicit realization of the model involves one flat extra dimension and branes.
 Localization of the Higgs fields on separate branes automatically forbids all non-renormalizable terms that could otherwise ruin the Higgs-sector global symmetry, and as a result a pair of light Higgs doublets appear in the guise of pseudo-Nambu-Goldstone bosons.
 Moreover, by some rather straightforward extension of the model we have found that a realistic pattern for the SM fermion masses and mixings emerges naturally, without any flavor symmetry, from the most general interactions allowed by the gauge symmetry and consistent with the geometric setup.
-It is a curious fact that such a simple model can capture the essential features of something as complex as the Standard Model.

 It is worth noting that our model has good agreement with the MSSM for small values of $\tan\beta$.
 One might argue that such values are strongly disfavored by the LEP limit, $\tan\beta>2.4$~\cite{LEP}.
 However, on the one hand, the bound can be evaded if the stop mass and the relevant $A$-terms are large enough~\cite{OK}.
 On the other hand, very small $\tan\beta$'s are still allowed in the (non-standard) hidden Higgs scenarios~\cite{HH}.